ThePhD/sol2/docs/source/api/table.rst

 	table& traverse_set(Args&&... args);

 These functions set items into the table.
 The first one (``set``) can set  *multiple* values, in the form ``key_a, value_a, key_b, value_b, ...``.
 It is similar to ``table[key_a] = value_a; table[key_b] = value_b, ...``.
 The second one (``traverse_set``) sets a *single* value, using all but the last argument as keys to do another lookup into the value retrieved prior to it.
 It is equivalent to ``table[key_a][key_b][...] = value;``.

+If the keys within nested queries try to traverse into a table that doesn't exist, it will first pull out a ``nil`` value.
+If there are further lookups past a key that do not exist, the additional lookups into the nil-returned variable will cause a panic to be fired by the lua C API.

+This function does not create tables where they do not exist.

 .. code-block:: cpp
 	:caption: function: raw set / traversing raw set